-Central Finland Central Hospital is the first one to utilize the Medanets application for Medical Emergency Team documentation.
+Central Finland Central Hospital is the first one to utilise the Medanets app for Medical Emergency Team documentation.

 The Medical Emergency Team (MET) is alerted to the scene whenever a patient’s condition deteriorates while away from the intensive care and monitoring unit.
 The criteria for raising the alarm at Central Finland Central Hospital are determined by utilising the National Early Warning Score (NEWS) scoring system.
 The NEWS system helps to detect clinical deterioration by changes in the physiological measured values.

-The NEWS scoring at Central Finland Central Hospital is performed via the Medanets application, whereby the score calculation is automated and instructions for action are displayed to the care staff immediately.
-Central Finland Central Hospital is the first hospital to introduce the Medanets application to the MET.
+The NEWS scoring at Central Finland Central Hospital is performed via the Medanets app, whereby the score calculation is automated and instructions for action are displayed to the care staff immediately.
+Central Finland Central Hospital is the first hospital to introduce the Medanets app to the MET.

 Assessing The Patients Condition